james-beans/Profile-Configs/Windows-config.md

 > [!WARNING]
 > You will need to change the `codedir` and `gitcode` functions with their own paths like `E:/code/` for `codedir` and `E:/code/github/` for `gitcode` in the [Powershell PROFILE](/Windows/Powershell/PROFILE.ps1).

+> [!TIP]
+> Did you know that you can change the style of the oh-my-posh prefix in the [PROFILE.ps1 file](/Windows/Powershell/PROFILE.ps1)?
+See more about [built in themes here](https://ohmyposh.dev/docs/themes).
+Recommended theme URLS to use in the [PROFILE.ps1 file](/Windows/Powershell/PROFILE.ps1): `https://raw.githubusercontent.com/james-beans/mono-style/refs/heads/main/src/monostyle.omp.json` and `C:\Users\USERNAME_HERE\AppData\Local\Programs\oh-my-posh\themes\multiverse-neon.omp.json` (remember to change your Windows username to what it actually is for the second recommended url)

 ### - List of Files:
   - [Powershell PROFILE](/Windows/Powershell/PROFILE.ps1) use `notepad.exe $PROFILE` to open your `$PROFILE` file.